zulip/zulip/templates/zerver/integrations/jira-plugin.md

-*If you are running JIRA version 5.2 or greater, or using the hosted JIRA provided by Atlassian, we recommend using the [web-hook method](./jira) above instead.
-This plugin supports older versions of JIRA.*
+*If you are running Jira version 5.2 or greater, or using the hosted Jira provided by Atlassian, we recommend using the [web-hook method](./jira) above instead.
+This plugin supports older versions of Jira.*

 {!create-stream.md!}